Contact Our Team

 COMMITTEE REPORTS

-Welcoming of New Residents – Six new residents have been added this month.
-Sachie Etherington reported that one of the homes is still vacant.
-She and Heather Colkos will be sharing in the delivery of the welcoming packets.
+Welcoming of New Residents – one new resident has been added this month.
+Sachie Etherington reported that she or Heather Colkos will be delivering the welcoming packet shortly.

 FINANCIAL REVIEW